vinaykr03/Exameye---frontend/DOCKER_SETUP.md

 # Frontend Docker Setup

 This Dockerfile creates a production-ready container that serves both the **Student** and **Admin** applications from a single container using path-based routing.
+It supports **dynamic ports** for platforms like Railway, Render, Fly.io, and Heroku.

 ## Build Stages

 1. **Builder Stage**: Uses Node.js 20 to install dependencies and build both Vite apps (student and admin)
-2. **Production Stage**: Uses nginx Alpine to serve the static files efficiently with path-based routing
+2. **Production Stage**: Uses nginx Alpine to serve the static files efficiently with path-based routing and dynamic PORT support

 ## Building the Docker Image